Long-term US mortgage rates hold this week at 3.55% | WTOP News

 The Fed’s upcoming rate hike — or hikes — will make it more expensive to borrow for a home, car or business.

-In addition to surging inflation, experts expect robust economic growth and the tight labor market to continue to push rates higher.

-Freddie Mac economists expect higher mortgage rates to bring a modest decline in purchasing demand ahead of the spring homebuying season.

-Available housing has been sparse since long before the pandemic started, and rising prices are making it even harder for homebuyers to secure a new home.
+Available housing has been hard to come by since long before the pandemic started, and rising prices are making it even harder for homebuyers to secure a new home.
+Economists expect rising interest rates to add to house hunters’ dismay.

 Copyright © 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.